chalatz/tours/pages/tours/driving/south-west-coast.md

   short_text: ''

 ---
-**MONASTERY OF FILERIMOS - MOUNT FILERIMOS**
+**MOUNT FILERIMOS - MONASTERY OF FILERIMOS -**

 From your selected point, you'll be driven along the west coast of the island up to Mount Filerimos, where we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
 The plateau of Filerimos rises nearly 267 meter / 876 feet above sea level.
 Here you'll visit the Church of **Our Lady of Filerimos**, built upon the foundations of the ancient Temple of Athena from early Christian times.
-You'll also see the exterior of the monastery and the barrel-vaulted **Chapel of St. George**.
+You'll also see the exterior of the monastery and the barrel-vaulted Chapel of St. George.

 **FILERIMOS - THE WAY OF THE CROSS**

-On the right-hand side there is a beautiful tree-sheltered pathway the **"Way of the Cross"** where are displayed a series of shrines with relief scenes depicting the Passion of Christ.
+On the right-hand side there is a beautiful tree-sheltered pathway the "Way of the Cross" where are displayed a series of shrines with relief scenes depicting the Passion of Christ.
 This pathway leads from the main square to the west edge of the plateau where there is a large cross (16 meters / 48 feet tall), from the site of which you can enjoy a stunning view of the west coast.
 (Stop Visit Photos)

 **ANCIENT KAMIROS**